annayqho/TheCannon/Code/Sphinx/index.rst

 .. image:: baseline_spec_with_cont_pix.png
     :width: 400pt

-3.2) Plot of the leading coefficients of each label as a function of wavelength
+3.2) Plot the leading coefficients of each label as a function of wavelength

 .. image:: leading_coeffs.png
     :width: 400pt